gkkirilov/gkkirilovblog/docs/README.md

 # Hey 🎉
-Rules: Surf the code 🏄‍♀️ and don't tell anybody about us 🙊
+`Rules: Surf the code 🏄‍♀️ and have fun 🤯`

 <Posts page="posts"/>